MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module2_1-generate-explanations-using-github-copilot-chat.md

     Error messages don't always explain how to fix coding issues.
 When the solution isn't obvious, you can ask GitHub Copilot Chat to explain an error and suggest ways to fix it.

-1. Select the code line containing the error, and then press `Ctrl` + `I` to open an inline chat.
+1. Select the code line containing the error, and then press **Ctrl+I** to open an inline chat.

 1. To generate an explanation for the error, enter the following prompt: